 Suddenly her two hour naps have become 30 minutes and suddenly she’s waking up five, six times a night, and you have no idea where this came from.
 So the good news is that you are not alone.
 This is a very common phenomenon.
 That happens to pretty much all babies, if they need help falling asleep to begin with.

 So, let me explain to you what this is and what this isn’t in terms of this famous regression.
-So, this might surprise you the four month regression actually, isn’t a real, true regression.
+So, this might surprise you the 4 month old sleep regression actually, isn’t a real, true regression.
 If you can believe it, because you see a regression implies that your little one is going through a temporary phase and that all you have to do is just ride out these changes and that your little one will go back to sleeping the way that she did before and everything will be fine again.

 Eva Klein (02:33):